gyupro/streamlit_JoJoGAN/README.md

 2. model file under models/
 3. add enum variable with the name of the file without extension in FaceOption class

-by doing so, you will see the your added image in the left side bar and select option
+by doing so, you will see your images in the left side bar and select option

 ![](teasers/demo.PNG)